mlarraz/redis-migrator/README.md

 ### Configuration

 For using redis-migrator, we have to create a configuration file and provide some needful information to it.
-An example configuration file will look like this:-
+An example configuration file will look like this

 ```yaml
 ---